Written by Greg Ellifritz

 I took those drills and organized a practice session.
 I started out with my duty gun (Glock 21) and duty holster and ran one magazine (13 rounds) each for the first two drills.
 I ran the third drill for two magazines worth of ammunition.
 I did the fourth drill using all three mags (mostly because it was fun).
 I finished off with three magazines worth of ammo on El Presidente.
 It ended up being a nice 130 round practice session.
 I used a blank 8.5″ x 11″ piece of paper for a target.

 After I was done shooting my Glock, I fired the same drills with my Kahr PM-9 from a concealed appendix IWB holster.
 I finished up by running the drills (slightly modified) with my .22 S&W 317 snub out of an Alessi ankle holster.
-I normally carry a S&W .38 snub in that holster as a backup gun, but I’ve been having difficulty finding inexpensive .38 spl practice ammo.
+I normally carry a S&W .38 snub in that holster as a backup gun.
 I use the .22 for a cheaper shooting weapon with the same characteristics.

 I found the time restrictions somewhat challenging, but certainly possible.
 Give the drills a try.
-In this time of expensive and hard to find ammunition, I would suggest that you run all of the drills through once.
+If you have less time or a smaller quanity of ammunition, I would suggest that you run all of the drills through once.
 After that, look at which drills caused you the most difficulty (either by accuracy or time).
 Spend most of your remaining practice ammo dialing in those skills.
 We all like to work on what we are already good at, but the true practitioner will spend time improving the areas where he is deficient.
 These drills will certainly identify your deficiencies.
 Get to work on fixing them!